greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/ddl/ddl-partition.html.md

     -   Adding or dropping a column.
     -   Changing the data type of a column.

 These (*classic syntax*) `ALTER TABLE ...
-ALTER PARTITION` operations are not supported when the partitioned table contains an external or foreign table partition: VERIFY
+ALTER PARTITION` operations are not supported when the partitioned table contains an external or foreign table partition:
 -   Setting a sub-partition template.
 -   Altering the partition properties.
 -   Creating a default partition.